 I am slowly converting people into coconut lovers.

 When I made the Strawberry-Banana Ice Cream, I topped my helpings with some toasted coconut.
 My neighbor was immediately intrigued, and though she does not like coconut, she tried a sample of toasted coconut.
 She could not get over how delicious it was!
 She even went out and bought herself some coconut just so she could toast it.
 Personally, I love coconut in any form, but toasted coconut is to die for.
 That is why I knew I would be making toasted coconut ice cream at some point!

 UPDATE: A tutorial on how to make toasted coconut is now up!

-Definitely one of my favourites.
+Definitely one of my favorites.
 It is pretty close between this toasted coconut ice cream and the Rhubarb Ice Cream.
-In the end, instead of choosing a favourite, I will just have both 🙂
+In the end, instead of choosing a favorite, I will just have both 🙂